vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 - **Write directly in HTML** - your HTML should have a good structure then, but then you are losing possiblity to make global changes to the articles, when you later decide for resturcturing or redesing.
 It would be heavy going as well.
 - **Use a WYSIWYG editor** - it's easy to write, but outputed HTML will be never good enough and there's still issue with the platform dependency

-If you de form Markdown, you
+If you decide for Markdown, you become 100% platform independent and you can transpile your content into

 The content is base of the blog and must be somehow written.